 Quick Start

-This guide walks through a complete setup: defining an embedded table, binding the server component, writing queries and mutations, and creating a client.
+This guide walks through the current setup model: defining an embedded table, binding the component, writing local-first functions, and creating a browser client.

 1. Define Your Schema

-In convex/schema.ts, use embeddedTable() instead of defineTable() for tables you want to sync.
+In convex/schema.ts, use embeddedTable() instead of defineTable() for tables you want mirrored locally and reconciled with the remote Convex deployment.
 Fields wrapped with schema.register() become CRDT-aware; plain v.* validators remain last-write-wins.

 // convex/schema.ts